Yara-Rules/rules/README.md

 ## Crypto

-In this section you will find Yara rules aimed to detect the existence of cryptographic algorithims.
+In this section you will find Yara rules aimed toward the detection and existence of cryptographic algorithims.

 ## Exploit Kits

-In this section you will find Yara rules aimed to detect the existence of Exploit Kits.
+In this section you will find Yara rules aimed toward the detection and existence of Exploit Kits.

 ## Malicious Documents